Why do WordPress websites get hacked?

-PassWord just visiting your website like this way.
+PassWord just by visiting your website this way.

 This script can hide administrator account

-support from the user list and decrease total user count by 1!
+support from the user list and decrease the total user count by 1!

-Uploads directory is the directory where all user uploaded files such as images; document contents are usually stored.
-It’s a safe place to hide a web shell because here, don’t risk being deleted by WordPress, theme, or plugin update!
+The uploads directory is the directory where all user-uploaded files, such as images; document contents, are usually stored.
+It’s a safe place to hide a web shell because you don’t risk being deleted by WordPress, theme, or plugin updates!

 The wp-config.php file is a popular target.
-Because this file contains a Database name, usernames, password, hostname, and the first file called WordPress.
+Because this file contains a Database name, usernames, password, hostname, and the first file, WordPress.

 cPanel and SFTP/FTP Backdoor

-Not only your WordPress website is hackable, your web hosting control panel is a good place to hide the root of the hack as well.
+Not only is your WordPress website hackable, but your web hosting control panel is a good place to hide the root of the hack.

 cPanel hidden contact and password reset email